aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 and provides evidence of the implementation's correctness.
-If you used `duvet` in a more traditional language, we would have annotated the `Need` call writen a test and annotated that test.
+If you used `duvet` in a more traditional language, we would have annotated the `Need` call with a test and annotated that test.

 Run
 ```bash
 make duvet_report
 ```

-and our report will have updated.
+and switch back to the report window, which should automatically refresh.
 This requirement is now green!

 ## Step 14